 Just as with transferring funds to an RRSP, any CESG funds must be returned to the government.

-Every person’s situation is different, so if you’re unsure how to handle your child’s unused RESP funds, it's a good idea to consult with a financial professional to determine the right course of action for your and your child's needs.
+Every individual's financial situation is unique, so if you're not sure what to do with your child's unused RESP funds, it's a good idea to consult with a financial professional to determine the best course of action for your and your child's needs.
 They can help you understand your options and make informed decisions based on your specific circumstances.

 *This content is developed from sources believed to be providing accurate information.
 The information provided is not written or intended as tax or legal advice and may not be relied on for purposes of avoiding any Federal tax penalties.
 Individuals are encouraged to seek advice from their own tax or legal counsel.
 Individuals involved in the estate planning process should work with an estate planning team, including their own personal legal or tax counsel.
 Neither the information presented nor any opinion expressed constitutes a representation by us of a specific investment or the purchase or sale of any securities.
 Asset allocation and diversification do not ensure a profit or protect against loss in declining markets.
 This material was developed and produced by Advisor Websites to provide information on a topic that may be of interest.
 Copyright 2023 Advisor Websites.